emmanuelmav/FSD-Job-Search/README.md

 applications: contains images/snapshots of successful job applications

 contacts: contains a list of people I've contacted, along with their contact information and any relevant notes
-networking-events: contains brief summaries and notes from any networking events I've attended

 ## Job Sites Used
 Throughout the weeks I sent applications to various job sites including: